 Candy Floss – The British term for “cotton candy”.

 Canteen – This is what the British call a “cafeteria”, especially if it’s located in a workplace.

 Caravan – A recreational vehicle that is towed by a car.
 It’s commonly called a trailer in the US, or an RV (for “recreational vehicle”) if it’s big enough to come with its own steering wheel.
 You might remember the many caravan scenes from Guy Ritchie’s film Snatch.

 Car Park – A parking lot or deck.

 Cashier – The people in banks that give you money or handle your deposit.
 We call them tellers in America.

 Cashpoint – Also “cash point”.
 This is the most common term for an ATM (automated teller machine).
 You might also hear ATMs referred to as “cash machines”.

 Casualty – This is the traditional British word for “emergency room”, although A&E (Accident and Emergency) is more common these days.

-Chav (slang) - A derogatory term used in the UK for young men who are fixated on fashions such as lots of imitation gold, poorly made and ostentatious jewelery, counterfeit fashions (especially from the Burberry label), as well as expensive sneakers and tracksuits.
+Chav (slang) -A derogatory term used in the UK for young men who are fixated on fashions such as lots of imitation gold, poorly made and ostentatious jewelry, counterfeit fashions (especially Burberry, as well as expensive sneakers and tracksuits.
 Chavs are similar to, but slightly different than, the American “wigger” stereotype.
 For a more complete explanation, see this article at Wikipedia.